 Plainridge Park Casino reported that between 60-65% of employees are fully vaccinated.
 The casino also agreed to require proof of vaccination for employees wanting to go unmasked.

-Does increased business and employment at casinos mean more COVID risk?
+Does increased business, employment at Massachusetts casinos mean more COVID risk?

 For casinos in MA, attendance and revenue continue to increase as restrictions lift.
 Casino patrons need to remain diligent and cautious to prevent the further spread of COVID-19.